Living Shorelines Decision Support Tool for Casco Bay - Frequently Asked Questions

 Data descriptions, data disclaimers, and frequently asked questions are also available on the webpage below the viewer.

-Living Shoreline Suitability Scores – a color-coded point file (approximately 15-meter spacing) along the shoreline of Casco Bay representing the potential suitability of that stretch of shoreline for living shoreline approaches.
+Living Shoreline Suitability Scores – a color-coded point file (approximately 50 foot spacing in Casco Bay and 200 foot spacing along the Mid-Coast shoreline) along the shoreline representing the potential suitability of that stretch of shoreline for living shoreline approaches.
 Each point is a combined (cumulative) score of different key factors that influence the suitability of the shoreline for green infrastructure approaches using the scoring system shown in Table 1.
-Factors include: :
+Factors include:

 - Annualized fetch (the dominant direction and percent time over the year the wind comes from that direction);

-- Nearshore bathymetry (the depth of water within 30 meters of the shoreline);
+- Nearshore bathymetry (the depth of water within 100 feet of the shoreline);

 - Landward shoreline type (the dominant landward shoreline type);